gluobe/cloud-native-track-podman/lab-03/README.md

-One important thing to note is that before you can delete an image, you will first need to delete all the running/terminated containers that are using that image as Docker will prevent you from deleting images that are still in use, for example `podman image rm gluobe/draw-triangle:v1` will result in the following error:
+One important thing to note is that before you can delete an image, you will first need to delete all the running/terminated containers that are using that image as Podman will prevent you from deleting images that are still in use, for example `podman image rm gluobe/draw-triangle:v1` will result in the following error:

 ```